-Doctor Clara Camaschella,

-Professor Ali T. Taher,

-and Doctor Maria-Domenica Cappellini

-The conventional treatment of severe $\beta$ -thalassaemias is regular blood transfusion, which is associated with iron overloading and results in multiple extrahepatic morbidities.
-To prevent organ complications due to iron overload the patient must be chelated,5,16,17 as the human body has many mechanisms for absorbing, transferring, and storing iron, but none for its excretion.
-In addition to an increase in EPO, ineffective erythropoiesis in B-thalassaemia leads to increased production of erythroferrone.
+Doctor Clara Camaschella, Professor Ali T. Taher, and Doctor Maria-Domenica Cappellini is associated with iron overloading and results in multiple extrahepatic morbidities.
+To prevent organ complications due to iron overload the patient must be chelated,^{5,16,17} as the human body has many mechanisms for absorbing, transferring, and storing iron, but none for its excretion.18 In addition to an increase in EPO, ineffective erythropoiesis in β-thalassaemia leads to increased production of erythroferrone.
 Erythroferrone, a peptide hormone synthesised primarily in the liver and responsive to ineffective erythropoiesis, has recently been shown to inhibit hepcidin.
-Hepcidin is the main circulating regulator of iron absorption and tissue distribution.
-Hepcidin regulates dietary iron absorption and distribution by triggering the degradation of ferroportin-1, the membrane-bound iron exporter found in enterocytes, hepatocytes, and macrophages.
-Hepcidin is upregulated by increased iron levels and inflammation, and downregulated in conditions associated with accelerated erythropoiesis such as anaemia and hypoxia.
-The combined effect of the increase in EPO and reduction of hepcidin leads to increased intestinal iron absorption and an increased release of recycled iron from the reticuloendothelial system, resulting in iron overload and toxicity in several organs.
+Hepcidin is the main circulating regulator of iron absorption and tissue distribution.^{19,20} Hepcidin regulates dietary iron absorption and distribution by triggering the degradation of ferroportin-1, the membrane-bound iron exporter found in enterocytes, hepatocytes, and macrophages.
+Hepcidin is upregulated by increased iron levels and inflammation, and downregulated in conditions associated with accelerated erythropoiesis such as anaemia and hypoxia.^{19,20} The combined effect of the increase in EPO and reduction of hepcidin leads to increased intestinal iron absorption and an increased release of recycled iron from the reticuloendothelial system, resulting in iron overload and toxicity in several organs. $^{\rm 16}$